billynewport/datasurface/docs/simpledp/README.md

-# Zero Data Platform
+# Simple Data Platform

 This is a builtin simple but powerful DataPlatform that can be used with DataSurface.
 It uses a Postgres instance to store its data.
 The data consists of staging data and merge tables.
+Consumers directly query the merge tables through Workspace specific views.
+Workspaces should use the LogicalDataContainer as their DataContainer.

 ## Staging Data